Children on Campus

 Purpose and Scope of Policy

-It is the policy of the University of Michigan to promote the health, wellness, safety, and security of children who are entrusted to the university’s care and custody and/or participate in programs/events held on university property.
-All programs/events that involve children fall within the scope of this policy.
+It is the policy of the University of Michigan to promote the health, wellness, safety, and security of children who are entrusted to the university’s care and custody and/or participate in programs/events/studies.
+This policy applies to all children-related U-M programs/events/studies, whether they are actually held on campus, virtually, or at an off-site location, and programs/events/studies held by others in university facilities.

 The university has specific policies addressing children as employees, patients, research subjects, research laboratory visitors, and volunteers.
-The Children at Michigan policy supports and complements existing policies and guidelines for children engaged in university-sponsored programs/events and on university property.
-It also describes the resources that are available to all departments and units to help protect children engaged in programs/events at the University of Michigan.
-Most of these resources can be accessed on the Children on Campus website.
+The Children on Campus policy supports and complements these existing policies and guidelines.
+It also describes the resources that are available to all departments and units to help protect children engaged in University of Michigan programs/event/studies.
+Most of these resources can be accessed on the Children on Campus website..

 Review examples of inappropriate conduct with children.